50 Years Ago: Emerson, Lake and Palmer Make Their Stage Debut

-Emerson, Lake and Palmer catapulted toward international stardom with their earth-shattering 1970 performance at the Isle of Wight Festival, firing cannons from the stage and annihilating their instruments in a classical-rock blitz, with a half-million onlookers gasping for air.
-But the supergroup’s proper debut – a modest warm-up gig at the 3,000-seat Guildhall in Plymouth, England – took place six days earlier, on Aug.
+Emerson, Lake and Palmer catapulted toward international stardom with their earth-shattering 1970 performance at the Isle of Wight Festival.
+That show included fired cannons from the stage and an annihilation of their instruments in a classical-rock blitz with a half-million onlookers gasping for air.
+But the supergroup's proper debut – a modest warm-up gig at the 3,000-seat Guildhall in Plymouth, England – took place six days earlier, on Aug.
 23.

 ELP's meteoric rise seemed inevitable, as three young studs of the prog-rock scene – keyboardist Keith Emerson (the Nice), bassist-singer Greg Lake (King Crimson) and drummer Carl Palmer (Atomic Rooster) – united for a bombastic wallop custom-fit for conquering stadiums.
 The press had been foaming at the mouth, building rumors of a proposed jam session with guitar icon Jimi Hendrix – "HELP" – into the realm of myth.
 It's surprising, then, how little we know about the band's first concert.

 Many band biographies and rock docs label the Isle of Wight performance as their debut, but ELP have denied that claim throughout the years, emphasizing the monumental difference between those two shows.
 "You have to understand something: before the evening of Isle of Wight, we played at a small center in Plymouth called the Guildhall, and then Emerson, Lake and Palmer were known as individuals, not as a group," Palmer told the San Antonio Current in 2011.
 "The minute we played at Isle of Wight, we became an international group.
 That’s what the Isle of Wight festival did for us, overnight."